zalyoung/gitlab-handbook/content/handbook/enterprise-data/_index.md

 * Infrastructure Cost vs Plan: This performance indicator tracks the financial position of the actual cost vs the planned costs for the data infrastructure (warehouse, ETL pipelines, etc.).
 * Data Uptime: This performance indicator measures the % of time a data pipeline was providing data without reported incidents.
 This indicator is currently measured based on Monte-Carlo data, according to the configured (automatic) monitors on any given table in the `raw` data layer.

-#### Data Quality & Governance
+#### Data Governance and Data Quality

+* % improvement in data quality metrics
+* % data assets enriched with metadata
-* % completion of the data validation and data cleansing roadmap
+* % reduction in time to discover data
-* Governance & Quality data assessment scores

 #### Data Adoption